domoritz/label_generator/README.md

 ## Requirements

 Install OpenCV with python support.
+Also install scipy, matplotlib, and numpy for python (either through pip or apt).
 Also install freetype, ghostscript, imagemagic, and tesseract.
 Please check the compatible versions of [pdffigures](https://github.com/allenai/pdffigures) with your OS.

 ## Generate training data